 As a product seller, you probably think your product is superior to everything else out there.
 And maybe it is.
 But regardless of whether it’s better or not, how your product is conveyed on the listing can completely make or break a sale.
 Take the time to objectively look at your competitor’s product and listing.
 Do some competitor analysis to learn about what sets you apart.
 Is your material more durable?
 Does your battery life exceed the competition?
 Do they have more professional images and you need to up your game?
 What are their customers saying in the comments?
 What do their customers give negative feedback about?
 Be sure to highlight how your product solves the problems found in other competitors’ products.
 Then apply these funnel hacking insights to your own listings.
 Or maybe you are able to think of a new way to innovate a future model of your product that will be superior to your competitor!

 You want to not only consider the marketing as it appears on this listing.
 But

 does your competition include any type of marketing insert that is effective?
 Follow the instructions on their marketing insert to see what type of strategy they are using.
 Funnel hacking also means asking what can you do that will enhance the customer experience on the packaging?

-What type of engagement was there after the purchase?
+What type of engagement happened after the purchase?
 Did they have an autoresponder?
 Did it feel personal?
-Did they add any extra value to your purchase via this communication?
+Finally, did they add any extra value to your purchase via this communication?
 At what point does your competitor ask for a review?
 How do they do it?
 How does it feel to you as a customer?
 As part of your funnel hacking, make a list of things that made the purchase more compelling to you as a customer.